USS Callister: Reception

-"USS Callister" has been described by several critics as the best episode of series four.
+"USS Callister" received critical acclaim, with several reviewers considering it the best episode of series four.
 On Rotten Tomatoes, 95% of 38 reviews are positive, with an average rating of 9.3 out of 10.
 It received a four-star rating in The Telegraph and Den of Geek, an A rating in IndieWire, and an A− rating in The A.V.
 Club.
 Cross called the episode "surely one of Black Mirror's best".
 Saunders thought that the male abuse of power is "prescient" and "topical", while Bojalad wrote that the episode's timing is "just right".
 However, Dileo criticised the episode as "possibly not the deepest or most insightful" of the programme, and Oller wrote that the episode's "mixed metaphors" cause positive aspects to be "drowned out".

 The episode's parody of Star Trek has been widely praised, with Statt calling it an "unabashed love letter to Star Trek", while Franich described it as a "knowing parody" and "loving hyperbolization".
 Cross believes it has a "love for the source material".
 Statt also praised the episode's references to other media such as No Man's Sky.
 However, it has also received criticism.
-Lambie writes that allusions to Star Trek "aren't all that new", while Saunders believes that the numerous references "clobber you over the head".
+Lambie wrote that allusions to Star Trek "aren't all that new", while Saunders believed that the numerous references "clobber you over the head".
 Oller called them "heavy-handed", believing they overshadow the episode's message.
-In a negative review, Whitley opines that although the episode has the right number of references, they are used in a "cruel parody and even a misandrous attack on male science-fiction fans".
+In a negative review, Whitley opined that although the episode has the right number of references, they are used in a "cruel parody and even a misandrous attack on male science-fiction fans".

-"USS Callister" is more comedic than previous episodes of Black Mirror and explores a genre which is new for the show, both of which were well-received.
+"USS Callister" is more comedic than previous episodes of Black Mirror and explores a genre which is new for the show, both of which were well received.
 Statt described it as "laugh-out-loud funny"; Sims called it "darkly funny"; and, in a negative review, Oller wrote that the "comedy is far better than the actual story".
 Stolworthy calls the genre change "heaps of fun", while Statt called it "refreshingly different".
 Starkey described the episode as proof that the show has room to grow.

 The ending and DNA cloning technology have both been highlighted by critics, garnering mixed reception.
-Saunders says the episode's ending "might not feel very Black Mirror" but is "the kind of story it would be good to hear more often".
-Starkey describes the ending as "wonderfully bleak", while Sims praised the happy ending.
-However, Handlen calls it "sudden" and "rushed", believing that the episode is "a little too eager to please", which causes it to lose tension.
-Oller lambasts the episode for numerous plot holes and its "sprawling sci-fi rules and nonsense" such as the DNA cloning plot device.
-VanDerWerff similarly criticises the cloning technology's lack of explanation; Handlen calls it "magic that you either go with or you don't".
+Saunders said the episode's ending "might not feel very Black Mirror" but is "the kind of story it would be good to hear more often".
+Starkey described the ending as "wonderfully bleak", while Sims praised the happy ending.
+However, Handlen called it "sudden" and "rushed", believing that the episode is "a little too eager to please", which causes it to lose tension.
+Oller lambasted the episode for numerous plot holes and its "sprawling sci-fi rules and nonsense" such as the DNA cloning plot device.
+VanDerWerff similarly criticised the cloning technology's lack of explanation; Handlen called it "magic that you either go with or you don't".